 This week is National AccessAbility Week - a week to highlight and celebrate the valuable contributions and leadership of persons with disabilities in Canada, ongoing efforts to become a more accessible and inclusive Canada, and more.

-With this in mind, we here at PAL Ottawa wanted to take a moment to highlight a really important part of PAL Place.
-Not only will PAL Place be FULLY accessible, but it offers 20% of the 86 affordable housing units designated for artists and arts workers with disabilities who are capable of independent living.
+With this in mind, we want to take a moment to highlight an important part of PAL Place.
+The 86-unit building is being designed to include units designated for artists and arts workers with disabilities.

 Residents of PAL Place will benefit from Creative Spaces and affordable housing within an artistic and caring community.
 Creative Spaces is designed to facilitate sustained artistic creation, presentations, exhibitions, workshops, and more to benefit both the residents and the neighbourhood.